European Green Deal: Analysis

 A meta-analysis from 2023 reported results about "required technology-level investment shifts for climate-relevant infrastructure until 2035" within the EU, and found these are "most drastic for power plants, electricity grids and rail infrastructure", ~87€ billion above the planned budgets in the near-term (2021–25), and in need of sustainable finance policies.

 The European Union Emissions Trading System should be expanded to more sectors is proposed in a paper from Bruegel.

 In May 2024, a report has been published, summarizing the main achievements of the European Union in the environmental domain from 2019, with an emphasis on the green new deal.
 The report says that without this set of policies, the environmental situation was worse but the world is still on track to 2.9 degrees warming.

 Research from the Our Land and Water National Science Challenge on New Zealand agricultural exports revealed the European Green Deal posed significant challenges.
 New Zealand at the time had no National Organic Standard comparable with the EU, and banned only 27 chemicals and pesticides, compared with the EU's 195.
 Without policy change, this could reduce access to the EU market for New Zealand exporters.

+A scientific study published in 2026 explores the transformation to climate neutrality in hundreds of scenarios that vary key uncertainties.
+Across these scenarios, the study finds that the EU would need to cut net greenhouse gas emissions by around 86 % by 2040 relative to 1990.
+According to the study, the two main pillars to realise this transformation in a cost-efficient way are the expansion of renewable electricity, and the electrification of energy demands.
+Electricity generation from wind and solar would expand seven-fold compared to 2018–2022 levels, and electricity would supply nearly half of final energy demand by 2040, representing a strong electrification of transport, buildings, and industry.
+The analysis further shows that demand for natural gas and crude oil could be about 60 % lower by 2040 than in recent years, strengthening Europe’s energy independence.